About

 Reconstituting.

-We're building toward 501(c)(3) status and reconstituting the board to reflect the direction of the work — international, intersectional, and beyond academia.
+We are building toward 501(c)(3) status and reconstituting the board to reflect where the work is headed: broader, more international, and less tied to academia alone.
 The founding board will include Shelbie Witte.

 Interested in serving?
 Get in touch